Fuel Transportation, Storage and Distribution Requirements

 The maximum allowable amount of fuel that can be transported in any vehicle on the roads of Nevada without meeting the criteria below is 1000 pounds, including container weight.
 That works out to approximately two 55 gallon drums.

 For those bringing fuel in quantities over 1000 pounds including container weight for delivery to Black Rock City the following requirements apply:

 Placarding: All fuel delivery vehicles must be placarded as required by U.S. Department of Transportation (D.O.T.) requirements for fuels contained within them (identifying as flammable and identifying the fuels contained within).
 At a minimum, placarding must be as follows:

 - For vehicles less than 999 gallons placarded must be displayed on 2 sides

 - For vehicles over 1000 gallons placarded must be displayed on 4 sides

 Containers: Fuel must be stored and transported in containers designed and rated for the type of fuel within.
 These containers must be in good working order and free from defects or leaks.
-Black Rock City Fuels reserves the right to refuse containers found to be unusable or a hazard.
+Black Rock City PETROL reserves the right to refuse containers found to be unusable or a hazard.
 Containers are only to be opened when dispensing or receiving fuel.